 The lawsuit arrives as AI companies face mounting scrutiny over their relationships with government contractors and defense agencies.
 Anthropic has positioned itself as a safety-focused alternative to rivals like OpenAI and Google's DeepMind, but that reputation hasn't shielded it from regulatory crossfire.
 The company's challenge hinges on procedural arguments—that the DOD failed to provide adequate notice or opportunity to contest the designation before imposing it.

 Supply-chain risk determinations traditionally target foreign companies with suspected ties to adversarial governments, most notably Chinese telecoms like Huawei and ZTE.
-Applying the same framework to a U.S.-based AI startup backed by prominent Silicon Valley investors marks a significant departure. counts and venture firm Spark Capital among its investors, raising questions about what specific risks the Pentagon identified.
+Applying the same framework to a U.S.-based AI startup backed by prominent Silicon Valley investors marks a significant departure.
+Anthropic counts Google and venture firm Spark Capital among its investors, raising questions about what specific risks the Pentagon identified.